Zoey-Qin/Shell_pub/readme.txt

-gti is a version control system.
+gti is a distributed version control system.